Emperor Sujin: Four Cardinal Quarters (Shidō shogun)

 In his 10th year of rule, Sujin instituted four of his Generals to the Four Cardinal Quarters in what would be known as the Shidō shogun.
 These areas (west, north/northwest, northeast, and east) were all centered around the capital in Yamato Province.
 Sujin instructed his generals (shogun) to quell those who would not submit to their rule.
 One of the four shoguns who had been sent to the northern region was named Ōhiko (大彦), who was also Emperor Kōgen's first son.
 One day a certain maiden approached Ōhiko and sang him a cryptic song, only to disappear afterwards.
 Sujin's aunt Yamatototohimomoso-hime (倭迹迹日百襲媛命), who was skilled at clairvoyance, interpreted this to mean that Take-hani-yasu-hiko (Ōhiko's half brother) was plotting an insurrection.
-Yamatototohimomoso pieced it together from overhearing news that Take-hani-yasu-hiko's wife (Ata-bime) came to Mount Amanokaguya (天香久山), and took a clump of earth in the corner of her neckerchief.
+Yamatototohimomoso-hime pieced it together from overhearing news that Take-hani-yasu-hiko's wife (Ata-bime) came to Mount Amanokaguya (天香久山), and took a clump of earth in the corner of her neckerchief.

 Emperor Sujin gathered his generals in a meeting upon hearing the news, but the couple had already mustered troops to the west who were ready to attack the capital.
 The Emperor responded by sending an army under the command of general Isaseri-hiko no Mikoto to fight a battle that ended with a decisive Imperial victory.
 Ata-bime was killed in combat, and her husband fled back north.
 Sujin then sent general Hiko-kuni-fuku (彦国葺命) north to Yamashiro Province to punish the rebel prince.
 There was ultimately an exchange of bowshots that resulted in Take-hani-yasu-hiko's death by an arrow through the chest.
 Eventually the Emperor would appoint 137 governors for the provinces under his Imperial rule as the empire expanded.
 In his 12th year of rule, the Emperor decreed that a census be taken of the populace "with grades of seniority, and the order of forced labour".
 The tax system meanwhile was set up so taxes imposed were in the form of mandatory labor.
 These taxes were known as yuhazu no mitsugi (弭調) for men and tanasue no mitsugi (手末調) for women.
 During this period peace and prosperity ensued, and the Emperor received the title Hatsu kuni shirasu sumeramikoto (御肇国天皇).